-Born in London and raised in Texas, I have not had a typical path in life -- and this trend does not appear to be in danger of changing anytime soon.
+Born just south of London, England but raised just north of Dallas, Texas, I have not had a typical path in life -- and this trend does not appear to be in danger of changing anytime soon.
 Since I was a small child I have had an intense interest in art and aesthetics.
-When I was twelve I spent my life savings to buy a piece of art pottery during a trip to Santa Fe that I fell in love with (and that I still display in my home).
+When I was twelve I spent a large fraction of my life savings to buy a piece of art pottery during a trip to Santa Fe that I fell in love with (and that I still display in my home).
 Trips to museums and galleries were a necessary destination during my travels all over the world.

-For my undergraduate degree, I attended Vanderbilt University, in Nashville, TN and triple majored in physics, mathematics, and philosophy; graduating magna cum laude with honors in physics in 2005.
+For my undergraduate degree, I attended Vanderbilt University where I triple majored in physics, mathematics, and philosophy.
 After university, I moved to San Diego, CA to attend UC San Diego for graduate school; graduating with a PhD in astrophysics in 2011.
-My career as an academic researcher continued with three year postdoctoral position at Swinburne University in Melbourne, Australia.
-My research led me to a few of the world's largest optical telescopes at observatories at mountaintops in Hawaii and in the remote Atacama desert in Chile.
-I was sent back to Chile for a month to star in an IMAX documentary called Hidden Universe.
+My career as an academic continued with a three year postdoctoral position at Swinburne University in Melbourne, Australia.
+My research led me to the world's largest optical telescopes at observatories at mountaintops in Hawaii and in the remote Atacama desert in Chile.
+During this time I starred in the IMAX film Hidden Universe.

 After three years as an astrophysicist, I decided to make the transition into the technology industry as a Data Scientist, in the heart of the tech industry: Silicon Valley.
-Moving to the San Francisco Bay Area in 2014, I was awarded an Insight Data Science Fellowship where my final project was estimating the hammer price of Abstract Expressionist artwork being sold at auctions.
-I then began working as a Data Scientist at a boutique consulting firm.
-Recently, I authored a screencast course for O'Reilly Media Jupyter Notebook for Data Science Teams.
+Moving to the San Francisco Bay Area in 2014, I was awarded an Insight Data Science Fellowship where my final project was estimating the price of Abstract Expressionist artwork being sold at auctions.
+I have been working as a data scientist at small and large companies in the area ever since.

-My peripatetic path to creating art has taken me many directions from years of glassblowing to my current obsession with computational generative art.
-I feel incredibly lucky that my work with computing and astrophysics data for over a decade translates into skills that allow me to broadcast the visions in my head into visual output in the real world.
+My wandering path to creating art has taken me many directions from years of glassblowing to my current obsession with computational generative art.
+I feel incredibly lucky that my work with computing and astrophysics data for over a decade translates into skills that allow me to broadcast the images in my head into visual output in the real world.